-- The electric motor must be installed. - 2.
+- 1. The electric motor must be installed. - 2.
 The electric motor must have a rated output from 0.73kW to <185kW.

-Deemed Equipment Electricity Savings = $P \times LUF \times ((New Efficiency - Baseline Efficiency) \div 100) \times Asset Life \times 8760 \div 1000$
+Deemed Equipment Electricity Savings = $(((P \div (Baseline\ Efficiency \div 100)) - (P \div (New\ Efficiency \div 100))) \times LUF\ x\ Asset\ Life \times 8760 \div 1000$

-- P is the rated output of the new electric motor as recorded in the GEMS Registry. - LUF is the Default Load Utilisation Factors for the relevant High Efficiency Motor as set out in Table F7.1 (where the Business Classification and End-Use Service relevant to the Energy Savings are known), or otherwise Table F7.2 - New Efficiency, in %, is the Full Load Efficiency of the new electric motor as determined using IEC60034-2-1 and recorded in the GEMS Registry. - Baseline Efficiency, in %, is: - the Full Load Efficiency of the existing motor as determined using IEC60034-2-1 and recorded in the GEMS Registry; or - the corresponding value for the number of poles and rated output of the new electric motor from Table F7.3, if the existing motor is not listed in the GEMS Registry or if the new electric motor is New End User Equipment.
-For intermediate values of rated output, the efficiency shall be determined by linear interpolation - Asset Life, in years, of the High Efficiency Motor is set out in Table F7.4 for the corresponding rated output of the High Efficiency Motor.
+- P is the rated output of the new electric motor as recorded in the GEMS Registry. - Baseline Efficiency, in %, is: - o the Full Load Efficiency of the existing motor as determined using IEC60034-2-1 and recorded in the GEMS Registry; or - o the corresponding value for the number of poles and rated output of the new electric motor from Table F7.3, if the existing motor is not listed in the GEMS Registry or if the new electric motor is New End User Equipment.
+For intermediate values of rated output, the efficiency shall be determined by linear interpolation - New Efficiency, in %, is the Full Load Efficiency of the new electric motor as determined using IEC60034-2-1 and recorded in the GEMS Registry. - LUF is the Default Load Utilisation Factors for the relevant High Efficiency Motor as set out in Table F7.1 (where the Business Classification and End-Use Service relevant to the Energy Savings are known), or otherwise Table F7.2 - Asset Life, in years, of the High Efficiency Motor is set out in Table F7.4 for the corresponding rated output of the High Efficiency Motor.